jnozzi/cocoadev.com/markdown/CvsBasics.md

 **How do I use CVS?**

-This page will not give an all-purpose CVS Introduction but rather show how General/ProjectBuilder integrates CVS support and how to uses that integration.
+This page will not give an all-purpose CVS Introduction but rather show how ProjectBuilder integrates CVS support and how to uses that integration.

 If you've never heard of CVS before, or are unsure just how it works, we recommend the following links to get you started: